simonw/symbex/README.md

-  --partially-typed          Filter functions with partial type annotations --fully-typed              Filter functions with full type annotations --no-init                  Filter to exclude any __init__ methods --replace                  Replace matching symbol with text from stdin --help                     Show this message and exit.
+  --partially-typed          Filter functions with partial type annotations --fully-typed              Filter functions with full type annotations --no-init                  Filter to exclude any __init__ methods --check                    Exit with non-zero code if any matches found --replace                  Replace matching symbol with text from stdin --help                     Show this message and exit.